Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/authenticating-nextjs-with-supabase-auth-magic-links.md

 }
 ```

-We pass a session in and show the users email from the session.
+We pass a session in and show the user's email from the session.
 We also give them the option to sign out from here.

 ## Rounding it up